Internships and Research

 - Past placements include KPMG, Fonterra, Mainfreight, PWC, Deloitte, Hamilton Airport, Waikato District Health Board, Sport Waikato, and Xero.

-- Business/management major in your third year or higher
+- Business/management major in your second year or higher

 - B grade average and extra-curricular involvement